civio/medicamentalia/_articles/vaccines/team.en.md

 We combined the data analysis, the reporting and the stories that we were told on this trip into this website, in English and Spanish, which is developed with [Jekyll](https://jekyllrb.com/), and uses Javascript and [D3.js](https://d3js.org/) for the data visualizations.
 You can find the code of the web in our [Github repository](https://github.com/civio/medicamentalia).
 Journalism Grants offered their support throughout the project, but this in no way influenced any editorial decisions.

+Most of the data visualizations are **customized, displaying information depending on the country from which the reader is connected**.
+This is the case for the three visualizations on measles, DTP and polio immunization levels in the article about [vaccination](/vaccines/immunization/), and in the two charts (on measles vaccination and vaccine mistrust) in the article about the [anti-vaccine movement](/vaccines/antivacunas).

 Home pictures credits (from Flickr): [Image](https://www.flickr.com/photos/cdcglobal/8290661927/in/photolist-dCBNX2-dCBQ2c-52uTd-dCHeGE-eiT6xa-dEWfa-dCHfkC-gABM-7jLH9R-eiYPpE-eiYPnb-dCBPBT-dCBPQk-6oPUze-6nSmty-eiT6jc-dCBPjn-dQXoqh-dmePf9-dEWFJ-dEWao-dQXoS9-dCHdSQ-9KowR3-eiT5Ha-dCBNTV-eiT6sP-ajZMmH-eiYPkE-eiYP5W-gTo3iT-eiYPbb-dEWyh-dEWBC-dCHfo1-gv7c1Y-eiT5Vi-acADNK-2W2iXP-4Nu73F-a7RGBX-dtN6ax-fqnzxX-6Womu7-7gAbC-ci5bjd-p4CN5M-f9mfR6-gnacYF-c3urAm/) from CDC Global and [image](https://www.flickr.com/photos/sanofi-pasteur/5594746841/) from Sanofi Pasteur.

 ## Collaboration and reproduction